 One of the most important things is to maintain your sense of humour and being able to laugh about silly things and to not take it all too seriously.
 Some situations might be a bit weird and it’s so much easier to put things in perspective if you have a sense of humour.

 Use your sense of humour but respect and tolerate the culture and everything that comes with it.
 It can be complete nonsense to you, but always keep in mind that it can be an important thing to the local community.
-Respect is the most important thing.
+Respect is the most important thing when it comes to dealing with different cultures.
+You may not mean it offensive, but it can definitely be interpretated as offensive.

 And last but not least: build new friendships in the first weeks of your journey or new home!
-Friendships are the best way to get over your homesickness and they can help getting a new perspective on the cultural differences.
+Friendships are the best way to get over your homesickness and they can help getting a new perspective on the different cultures.
 It also helps to know that you’re not alone.

 Have you ever had a culture shock?
 Where did you get it and what did you do to get rid of it?
 I’d love to hear your story!